Ebolejane/Customer-Churn-and-Prediction-machine-learning/README.md

 ## Problem Statement
-Many businesses, especially in subscription-based services, telecom, banking, and e-commerce, struggle with customer churn—the loss of customers over time.
-Acquiring new customers is significantly more expensive than retaining existing ones.
+Customer churn is a significant challenge for businesses, especially in subscription-based services.
+Acquiring new customers is more expensive than retaining existing ones.
 However, identifying which customers are likely to leave is challenging without data-driven insights.

 ## Project Overview
 This project aims to predict customer churn using machine learning techniques.
 It involves data preprocessing, feature engineering, and model training to identify customers likely to churn.